10 Best Books for College Teachers Update

 “Some people hold the view that if you are a learned scholar in a field, that should be enough to make you a good teacher.”

 We all know this isn’t true.
 Is there a person alive who hasn’t suffered through a class taught by an expert who was boring?
-And yet, it seems to me that we are reluctant to acknowledge that “emotion” can support … Continue reading
+And yet, it seems to me that we are reluctant to acknowledge that “emotion” can support or suppress learning.
+We focus on covering the material instead … Read More

 “We unite in the same dissonance: the need to produce effective writing, yet the failure to attain it by willpower alone.”